finlaysonstudio/finlaysonstudio-model-evals/plan.md

 **Note: Each implementation task should include appropriate unit tests using Vitest**

 ### Queued
-- Implement tracking and data collection for responses + tests
 - Add statistical analysis functions with accuracy tests
 - Implement position bias detection with validation tests
 - Create visualization component for results with rendering tests